jan-warchol/smart-bash-history/README.md

 use arrows).
 Confirm selection by pressing return. `history` command itself works the same as before.

-To filter your history file, removing short and uninteresting commands and keeeping only one occurrence of each commmand:
+To filter your history file, removing trivial commands and keeping only one occurrence of each entry, run `filter_bash_history`.

-    filter_bash_history $HISTFILE

 To remove entries that include `rm -rf foobar`: